 3) While your painted hardware is drying, flip it over and attach eye screws the right side and left side of your plywood about 6 inches from each side and 6 to 8 inches down from the top.
 Then thread your picture hanging wire through and wrap it securely.

-4) Decide on the placement of your clipboard clips and label name card frame holders and clipboard clips on your painted plywood.
+4) Decide on the placement of your label name card frame holders and clipboard clips on your painted plywood.
 I wanted to hang a total of eight 8 x 10s on mine.
-I spaced the hardware so that I can hang 4 landscape oriented photos on the top and 4 oriented shaped photo on the bottom.
+I spaced the hardware so that I can hang 4 landscape-oriented photos on the top and 4 vertical-oriented photos on the bottom.
 Once you have figured out your placement, screw all your hardware into place.

 5) Create your labels.
-I used my Silhouette CAMEO to make mine, but if you don't have one just grab some cardstock, a pen and some scissors!
+I used my Silhouette CAMEO to make mine.
+You can also use a Cricut, if that is the cutting machine you have!
+But if you don't have one just grab some cardstock, a pen and some scissors!

 6) After I slid my labels into place, I decided that something was missing, so I quickly painted some navy blue stripes along the edges of the plywood for some added interest.
 If you add a painted detail, be sure to use Frog Tape so that your paint doesn't bleed under the tape.
 All the tape you see below is Frog Tape, I just ran out of the regular Frog Tape (which is green) and had to use some of my Frog Tape delicate surface tape (which is yellow).
 Frog Tape is a lifesaver when it comes to getting crisp paint lines.
 And no, I am not getting paid to say that–I just happen to love the stuff.